sergivalverde/nicMSlesions/README.md

           set to `True`, the same number of positive (lesion) and negative (healthy) samples are used.

-        * **Fraction negative / positive samples**: Values higher than 1 sets the fraction of sampled negative samples with respect to lesion samples.
-This parameter is no applied if the `balanced dataset` parameter is also set.
+        * **Fraction negative / positive samples**: In case that an unbalanced training wants to be perfromed, values higher than 1 sets the fraction of sampled negative samples with respect to lesion samples.

     * Post-processing: